Davina Duerr: Career

 In addition to serving in the state's House of Representatives, she works as a senior interior architect at an architecture firm in Bellevue, Washington.

 Duerr is a former Deputy Mayor for the Bothell city council, on which she served from 2016 to 2019.
 She then went on to be appointed as a member of the Washington State House of Representatives, taking over Derek Stanford's seat after he was appointed to the Washington State Senate.
 Duerr was subsequently elected to a full term on November 3, 2020.

 Before she was appointed, Duerr served on the Bothell Landmarks Preservation Board for ten years.
 She also co-founded the M.I.L.K.
 Money Project, which provides academic and financial services to underprivileged students.

 Tenure

 In her time as a representative, Duerr has focused on the issues of transportation and climate change.

-Duerr has served on the Eastside Transportation Partnership in an attempt to ease traffic and commute times in Bothell.
+For example, she has served on the Eastside Transportation Partnership in an attempt to ease traffic and commute times in Bothell.

 Legislative positions

-She supports reducing the use of single-use plastic as well as lowering the level of acceptable greenhouse gasses.
-Duerr also supports environmental restoration.
+Duerr supports several environmental causes, including a reduction in the use of single-use plastic, lowering the level of acceptable greenhouse gasses, and environmental restoration initiatives.

-She voted to establish background checks for the purchase of firearms.

-Duerr sponsored a bill that would allot funds to improve local infrastructure in hopes of spurring economic development.
+Her voting record includes support for establishing background checks for the purchase of firearms.
+In 2020, Duerr sponsored a bill that would allot funds to improve local infrastructure in hopes of spurring economic development.

-She believes in providing affordable housing in established Bothell neighborhoods.
+While on the Bothell City Council, she supported affordable housing in established Bothell neighborhoods.